skylight-hq/skylight.digital/pages/toolkits/content_guide/13_writing_for_accessibility.md

 <div class="example" markdown="1">
 #### Yes
 {: .passes }
-“Select from these options,” (with the steps listed after the title).
+Select from these options (with the steps listed after the title).

 #### No
 {: .fails }
-“Select from the options in the right sidebar.”
+Select from the options in the right sidebar.
 </div>

 ### Use headers